St Saviour’s Food Bank has now transitioned to a Food Pantry

 What this means for our Referees?

-We rely on donations to support those in our area so a very big thankyou to everyone who give us donations either individually or through the baskets in ASDA.
+We rely on donations to support those in our area so a very big thank you to everyone who give us donations of food either individually or through the donation baskets in ASDA.

-We’ve given out an average of 21 food parcels each Friday to help families and individuals both in High Green and Chapeltown.
+We currently have 27 members and We give out an average of 23 food parcels each Friday to help families and individuals both in High Green and Chapeltown.

 Popular items at the moment are